dradtke/blog/content/pages/resume.md

 - Current group tech lead for the Reporting Platform team
 - Develops new features and bug fixes across a number of different systems as a senior individual contributor
 - Primary architect of our Report Builder application, and contributing architect of our reporting data warehouse
-- Meets with product managers to help define product requirements, provide estimates, and answer questions
+- Meets with product managers to help define product requirements, provide estimates & insights, and answer questions
-- Mentors other engineers on software development practices
+- Mentors and trains engineers on software development practices and internal systems
 - Provides production support for critical reporting systems
-- Constantly working to improve team efficiency by optimizing development practices
+- Constantly working to improve team efficiency by optimizing our tools and workflows

 _April 2015 - April 2016_
 :   | **CTO / Senior Developer @ Build This LLC**